britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 Cavaliere, and my young lady claps her hands; but all the while I’m holding the hoop!

-GIOVANELLI.
-If I’m not mistaken, that office, at the circus, is usually performed by the clown.
+GIOVANELLI: If I’m not mistaken, that office, at the circus, is usually performed by the clown.

-EUGENIO.
-Take very good care, or you’ll have a fall!
+EUGENIO: Take very good care, or you’ll have a fall!

-GIOVANELLI.
-I suppose you want to be paid for your trouble.
+GIOVANELLI: I suppose you want to be paid for your trouble.

-EUGENIO.
-The point isn’t that I want to be paid: that goes without saying!
+EUGENIO: The point isn’t that I want to be paid: that goes without saying!
 But I want to be paid handsomely.

-GIOVANELLI.
-What do you call handsomely?
+GIOVANELLI: What do you call handsomely?

-EUGENIO.
-A commission proportionate to the fortune of the young lady.
+EUGENIO: A commission proportionate to the fortune of the young lady.
 I know something about that.
-I have in my pocket (slapping his side) the letter of credit of the Signora.
-She lets me carry it — for safety’s sake!
+I have in my pocket
+<i>(slapping his side)</i> the letter of credit of the Signora.
+She lets
+me carry it — for safety’s sake!

-GIOVANELLI.
-Poor Signora!
+GIOVANELLI: Poor Signora!
 It’s a strange game we are playing!

-EUGENIO, looking at him a moment.
-Oh, if you doubt of the purity of your motives, you have only to say so.
+EUGENIO, <i>looking at him a moment:</i> Oh, if you doubt of the purity of your motives, you have only to say so.
 You swore to me that you adored my young lady.

-GIOVANELLI.
-She’s an angel, and I worship the ground she treads on.
+GIOVANELLI: She’s an angel, and I worship the ground she treads on.
 That makes me wonder whether I couldn’t get on without you.

-EUGENIO, dryly.
-Try it and see.
+EUGENIO, <i>dryly:</i> Try it and see.
 I have only to say the word, and Mrs.
 Miller will start to-morrow for the north.

-GIOVANELLI.
-And if you don’t say the word, that’s another thing you want to be paid for!
+GIOVANELLI: And if you don’t say the word, that’s another thing you want to be paid for!
 It mounts up very fast.

-EUGENIO.
-It mounts up to fifty thousand francs, to be handed me six months after you are married.
+EUGENIO: It mounts up to fifty thousand francs, to be handed me six months after you are married.

-GIOVANELLI.
-Fifty thousand francs?
+GIOVANELLI: Fifty thousand francs?

-EUGENIO.
-The family exchequer will never miss them.
+EUGENIO: The family exchequer will never miss them.
 Besides, I give you six months.
 You sign a little note, “for value received.”

-GIOVANELLI.
-And if the marriage — if the marriage —
+GIOVANELLI: And if the marriage — if the marriage —

-EUGENIO.
-If the marriage comes to grief, I burn up the note.
+EUGENIO: If the marriage comes to grief, I burn up the note.

-GIOVANELLI.
-How can I be sure of that?
+GIOVANELLI: How can I be sure of that?

-EUGENIO.
-By having already perceived that I’m not an idiot.
+EUGENIO: By having already perceived that I’m not an idiot.
 If you don’t marry, you can’t pay: I need no one to tell me that.
 But I intend you shall marry.

-GIOVANELLI, satirical.
-It’s uncommonly good of you!
+GIOVANELLI, <i>satirical:</i> It’s uncommonly good of you!
 After all, I haven’t a squint!

-EUGENIO.
-I picked you out for your good looks; and you’re so tremendously fascinating that even when I lose patience with your want of everything else I can’t afford to sacrifice you.
+EUGENIO: I picked you out for your good looks; and you’re so tremendously fascinating that even when I lose patience with your want of everything else I can’t afford to sacrifice you.
 Your prospects are now very good.
 The estimable mother —

-GIOVANELLI.
-The estimable mother believes me to be already engaged to her daughter.
+GIOVANELLI: The estimable mother believes me to be already engaged to her daughter.
 It shows how much she knows about it!

-EUGENIO.
-No, you are not engaged, but you will be, next week.
+EUGENIO: No, you are not engaged, but you will be, next week.
-You have rather too many flowers there, by the way: you overdo it a little.
-(Pointing to Giovanelli’s button-hole.)
+You have rather too many flowers there, by the way: you overdo it a little. <i>(Pointing to Giovanelli’s button-hole.)</i>

-GIOVANELLI.
-So long as you pay for them, the more the better!
+GIOVANELLI: So long as you pay for them, the more the better!
 How far will it carry me to be engaged?
 Mr. Miller can hardly be such a fool as his wife.

-EUGENIO, stroking his moustache.
-Mr. Miller?
+EUGENIO, <i>stroking his moustache:</i> Mr. Miller?

-GIOVANELLI.
-The mysterious father, in that unpronounceable town!
+GIOVANELLI: The mysterious father, in that unpronounceable town!
 He must be a man of energy, to have made such a fortune, and the idea of his energy haunts me!

-EUGENIO.
-That’s because you’ve got none yourself.
+EUGENIO: That’s because you’ve got none yourself.

-GIOVANELLI.
-I don’t pretend to that; I only pretend to - a -
+GIOVANELLI: I don’t pretend to that; I only pretend to - a -

-EUGENIO.
-To be fascinating, I know!
+EUGENIO: To be fascinating, I know!
 But you’re afraid the papa won’t see it.

-GIOVANELLI.
-I don’t exactly see why he should set his heart on a Ro- man son-in-law.
+GIOVANELLI: I don’t exactly see why he should set his heart on a Roman son-in-law.

-EUGENIO.
-It’s your business to produce that miracle!
+EUGENIO: It’s your business to produce that miracle!

-GIOVANELLI.
-By making the girl talked about?
+GIOVANELLI: By making the girl talked about?
 My respect for her is in proportion to the confidence she shows me.
-That con- cadence is unlimited.
+That concadence is unlimited.

-EUGENIO.
-Oh, unlimited!
+EUGENIO: Oh, unlimited!
 I have never seen anything like that confidence; and if out of such a piece of cloth as that you can’t cut a coat —

-GIOVANELLI.
-I never pretended to be a tailor!
-And you must not for- get that I have a rival.
+GIOVANELLI: I never pretended to be a tailor!
+And you must not forget that I have a rival.

-EUGENIO.
-Forget it?
+EUGENIO: Forget it?
 I regard it as a particularly gratifying fact.
 If you didn’t have a rival I should have very small hopes of you.

-GIOVANELLI.
-I confess I don’t follow you.
+GIOVANELLI: I confess I don’t follow you.
 The young lady’s confidence in Mr. Winterbourne is at least equal to her confidence in me.

-EUGENIO.
-Ah, but his confidence in the young lady?
+EUGENIO: Ah, but his confidence in the young lady?
 That’s another affair!
 He thinks she goes too far.
 He’s an American, like herself; but there are Americans and Americans, and when they take it into their heads to open their eyes they open them very wide.

-GIOVANELLI.
-If you mean that this American’s a donkey, I see no reason to differ with you.
+GIOVANELLI: If you mean that this American’s a donkey, I see no reason to differ with you.

-EUGENIO.
-Leave him to me.
+EUGENIO: Leave him to me.
 I’ve got a stick to beat him with!

-GIOVANELLI.
-You make me shiver a little!
+GIOVANELLI: You make me shiver a little!
 Do you mean to put him out of the way?

-EUGENIO.
-I mean to put him out of the way.
+EUGENIO: I mean to put him out of the way.
 Ah, you can trust me!
 I don’t carry a stiletto, and if you’ll excuse me I won’t describe my little plan.
 You’ll tell me what you think of it when you have seen the results.
 The great feature is simply that Miss Daisy, seeing herself abandoned —

-GIOVANELLI.
-Will look about her for a consoler?
+GIOVANELLI: Will look about her for a consoler?
 Ah, consolation is a specialty of mine, and if you give me a chance to console I think I shall be safe.

-EUGENIO.
-I shall go to work on the spot!
-(Takes out his pocket-book, from which he extracts a small folded paper, holding it up a moment before Giovanelli.)
-Put your name to that, and send it back to me by post.
+EUGENIO: I shall go to work on the spot! <i>(Takes out his pocket-book, from which he extracts a small folded paper, holding it up a moment before Giovanelli.)</i> Put your name to that, and send it back to me by post.

-GIOVANELLI, reading the paper with a little grimace.
+GIOVANELLI, <i>reading the paper with a little grimace:</i> Fifty thousand!
-Fifty thousand!
 Fifty thousand is steep.

-EUGENIO.
-Signor Cavaliere, the letter of credit is for half a million!
+EUGENIO: Signor Cavaliere, the letter of credit is for half a million!

-GIOVANELLI, pocketing the paper.
-Well, give me a chance to console — give me a chance to console!
-(Goes off at the back, while, at the same moment, Madame de Katkoff reappears.)
+GIOVANELLI, <i>pocketing the paper:</i> Well, give me a chance to console — give me a chance to console! <i>(Goes off at the back, while, at the same moment, Madame de Katkoff reappears.)</i>

 SCENE FOURTH.
 EUGENIO, MADAME DE KATKOFF.